NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 * The core Bootstrap modal was implemented using the [Bootstrap documentation on Modal.](https://getbootstrap.com/docs/5.0/components/modal/)

-* The structure to update/delete bookings (JavaScript and Python) was taken from [I Think Before I Blog > Views Part 3 > Editing and deleting records.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/21a16093c0084895a6073422447c3f7d/?child=first)
+* The structure to update/delete bookings (JavaScript and Python) was taken from [I Think Before I Blog > Views Part 3 > Editing and deleting records - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/21a16093c0084895a6073422447c3f7d/?child=first)

-* The use of pluralize in the `book/book.html` template was implemented using [Template Filter - pluralize - w3schools](https://www.w3schools.com/django/ref_filters_pluralize.php)
+* The use of pluralize in the `book/book.html` template was implemented using [Template Filter - pluralize - w3schools.](https://www.w3schools.com/django/ref_filters_pluralize.php)

 * The core Bootstrap accordion on the `menu/menu.html` was implemented using [Bootstrap document on Accordion - flush.](https://getbootstrap.com/docs/5.0/components/accordion/)
   * This was further customised in line with the project.

-* The regex validation on the : model: `book.MakeBooking` `phone` field within `book/models.py` was adapted from [How to use RegEx Validator in Django - Geeks for Geeks.](https://www.geeksforgeeks.org/how-to-use-regex-validator-in-django/)
+* The regex validation on the `book.MakeBooking` `phone` field within `book/models.py` was adapted from [How to use RegEx Validator in Django - Geeks for Geeks.](https://www.geeksforgeeks.org/how-to-use-regex-validator-in-django/)

-* Accessing the messages within the unit testing was implemented from [How can I unit test Django messages? - Stack overflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages )
+* Accessing the messages within the unit testing was implemented from [How can I unit test Django messages? - Stack overflow.](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages )
   * The code utilised:
   ```
   from django.contrib.messages import get_messages